East African oil pipeline hits the headwinds

 The unrelenting pressure mounted by environmental groups, under the banner #StopEACOP, has led to a growing list of banks and insurers quitting the oil pipeline project.
 Just this week the project suffered another major setback after insurer Allianz Group pulled out of the project.
 It joins 15 banks and seven insurance companies — including HSBC, BNP Paribas and Swiss Re — who have denied financially backing the pipeline in response to the campaign waged by numerous environmental organizations, led by the international group 350.org.

-The 897 mile (1443 km) oil pipeline is billed as the longest heated pipeline in the world.
+The 897-mile (1,443 kilometer) oil pipeline is billed as the longest heated pipeline in the world.
 The China National Oil Corporation and French energy conglomerate TotalEnergies, alongside the Uganda National Oil Company and the Tanzania Petroleum Development Cooperation, have remained firm in pushing ahead with the pipeline project which is expected to start transporting oil in 2025.

 Johnson Nderi a financial analyst in Nairobi supports the oil pipeline, saying “Africa needs cheap stable power as that afforded by oil and coal, to grow its manufacturing sector.”